 If you’re STILL getting an error, you have a few options:

 - Try another verification method not listed above.
-Search Console also has options for verifying with:
+GSC also has options for verifying with:

 - HTML file upload